MonikaSuchoszek/beyond-the-known/_posts/2019-08-05-luxembourg.markdown

 cover:  "/assets/Luxembourg/DSC05283.JPG"
 ---

 Visiting Berdorf in Luxemburg?
 Why not!
 We couldn't miss our chance to finally check one of the options for a weekend trip when you live in Belgium.
 The initial idea was to do the whole Mullerthal trail route 2 which is around 37km.
 However, life is unpredictable and we had to modify our plans a little bit.
-Since we left Leuven on Saturday morning and arrived to Berdorf (the starting point of a trek) at 10.30 am there was not enough time to do the complete route qnd so on the way we decided to skip one loop and took a shortcut to the next village.
+Since we left Leuven on Saturday morning and arrived to Berdorf (the starting point of a trek) at 10.30 am there was not enough time to do the complete route so on the way we decided to skip one loop and took a shortcut to the next village.
 The first part (around 6km) from Berdorf to Mullerthal led along big rocky walls, the further we got from the car parking, the quieter it got with less and less hikers on the way.
 The large, high rocks situated close to each other started to create narrow passages, darker and colder inside.

 ![The part from Berdorf to Mullerthal](/assets/Luxembourg/DSC05267.JPG)